jwu910/check-it-out/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ### Acknowledgements
+[@drewbrokke](https://github.com/drewbrokke) was the initial spark that inspired the creation of this project and encouraged me to let me curiosity drive this forward.
-Thanks to [@kiend](https://github.com/kiend) for the inspiration and motivation to finish this project.
+[@kiend](https://github.com/kiend) gave me the inspiration and motivation to finish this project after letting it sit for so long.
 [Check This Out](https://github.com/kiend/check-this-out).
+Thank you both for the encouragement and support through my career.

 Logo Design by [@arasatasaygin](https://github.com/arasatasaygin) [@openlogos](http://openlogos.org)